algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 1. The dataset is provided in a **CSV[^6]** file format, ensuring a code stability.
 2. The users will interact with the system only using standard REST API clients.
-3. The performance benchmarks are based on an average laptop, similarly to those provided by the school.
+3. The performance benchmarks are based on an average laptop, similar to those provided by the school.

 ### Other software